 If you wish to find out what date it will be 30 days from now, you just need to write the number '30' in the second field.
 If the date is different from the current one, let's say Feb 20, 2019, simply write it in the first field.
 Then click on 'Calculate'.
 In this case the result would be Mar 22, 2019.
 Note that the same calculation in the year 2020 will yield Mar 21, 2020 since it is a leap year and February has 29 days.

-Despite its name, you can also use the calculator to subtract, for example, 90 days from a specific date.
+Despite its name, you can also use the add days calculator to subtract, for example, 90 days from a specific date.
 First, make sure the right date is entered in the date field and then write '-90' in the second field.
 If we subtract 90 days from Feb 20, 2019 the result would be Nov 22, 2018.

 Practical applications of adding days

 Adding days is useful in many everyday situations.
 Let's say you ordered custom furniture and you were given a 45-day completion term.
-With this calculator, you can easily see when you can expect your furniture to be ready.
+With this calculator for adding days, you can easily see when you can expect your furniture to be ready.
 Just add 45 days to the current date.
 If the time was given in business days, make sure to use our working days calculator instead!

 Another common case when you need to add days is when you want to return a purchase or make use of a guarantee for a given product.
 Say you have a 14-day free return period and you know you made the purchase on Dec 20, 2017.
-You enter this date in the date field, then enter 14 in the "days to add" field and our calculator will tell you that you have until end of day on Jan 3, 2018 to return the product.
+You enter this date in the date field, then enter 14 in the "days to add" field and the day adder will tell you that you have until end of day on Jan 3, 2018 to return the product.